Recreational Water Quality Monitoring in Santa Cruz County

 Obvious signs of unhealthy water would be stagnant, frothy black or brown water, or a cloudy white or off-white colored water, or water with an offensive odor.
 An oily slick or sheen may indicate gasoline or oil products in the water.

-Avoid going in the water during rainstorms.
+Avoid going in the water during or immediately following rainstorms.
 Swimming in areas close to urban streams and storm drain outlets should be avoided during and for up to three days after the end of a rainfall event due to the increased levels of bacteria caused by rainfall runoff.

 What should I do if I think I have gotten sick from the water?

-Contact Santa Cruz County Environmental Health Services at 454-2022 to make a report.
+Contact Santa Cruz County Environmental Health Services at 454-2022 to report your concerns.
 Information you should provide are: name, dates and areas you were swimming, symptoms, reasons you believe you got sick from swimming, and a telephone number that you or your health care provider can be reached for any other information we may need.

 Symptoms of the presence of disease-causing organisms are:

 -Gastrointestinal upsets, (diarrhea, nausea, stomachaches)

 -Open wound infections